All Episodes

 Folks, there's no sense of outrage on this guy's part at all.

-You don't want to believe it, and you're gonna reject it.
+I'm going to tell you something that many of you, you don't want to believe it, and you're going to reject it.

-One of the characteristics people have that they are most afraid of and distrustful of and threatened by deeply devout religious life devoted to God.
+These people, these uber radical leftists, one of the characteristics people have that they are most afraid of and distrustful of and threatened by is a deeply devout religious life devoted to God.

 And in their world, it is entirely understandable that we need to know what you're praying to.

-I mean, we're gonna get tax exempt status.
+I mean, we're going to get tax-exempt status.

 Who knows?